 When writing a check, be sure to use the full space indicated on the "Dollars" line.
 You are advised to draw a straight line from the end of your writing to the preprinted word "Dollars" on the check.
 This is a safeguard so that no one may take more money from you than you intend.

 Bank of America and the MIT Federal Credit Union have ATMs located near Lobby 10 (10-186).
 Both the MIT Federal Credit Union and the Bank of America also have branches on campus located in the Stratton Student Center (W20).
-More information on the MIT Federal Credit Union.
 The Credit Union offers savings and loan services (including car loans).
 Its services include a checking account (Share Draft Account) with an ATM card for withdrawals.
 Those with an account may apply for a Visa credit card.
 The annual fees and interest rates may be lower than at a regular bank.
 It is important to compare such features when making choices.

 Credit cards such as Visa and MasterCard are widely accepted in most stores, including major supermarkets.
 Most car rental companies require a major credit card to rent a car.
 When you apply for a bank account you can often obtain a credit card at the same time, and typically a Social Security number will be required.
 You may also need a letter of reference from your home bank regarding your credit history.

-More information on bank accounts and bank/credit cards may be found in the MIT's Newcomers' Guide.
+More information on bank accounts and bank/credit cards may be found in MIT spouses&partners' Newcomers' Guide.